20101301-Alina-Hasan/Simple-Stickman-Platforming-Game/README.md

 # CSE423: Computer Graphics

 A simple stickman platforming game created using the OpenGL library on Jupyter Notebook.
+The initial concept is provided in ([Initial Project Proposal](Project Proposal_Simple Stickman Platforming Game.pdf))

 **Initial Game Setup**: